Adams County Community Appreciation Day

 Gettysburg National Military Park Museum and Visitor Center Offers “New Birth of Freedom” Film, Cyclorama Painting Sound and Light Show, 12-Gallery Museum

 Start with our film presentation, A New Birth of Freedom, immediately followed by the sound and light show on the spectacular 377-foot Cyclorama painting of Pickett’s Charge completed in 1884.
 Continue your visit by immersing yourself in our 12-gallery Gettysburg Museum of the American Civil War.
 The Gettysburg National Military Park Museum and Visitor Center is located at 1195 Baltimore Pike, Gettysburg.
-Martin Luther King, Jr. Day Hours: 9:00 a.m. to 5:00 p.m. – the last film/cyclorama show will begin at 4:00 p.m.
+Presidents' Day Hours: 9:00 a.m. to 5:00 p.m. – the last film/cyclorama show will begin at 4:00 p.m.

 Local visitors should be prepared to show proof of Adams County residence, such as a driver’s license, to obtain tickets.
 Due to the popularity of previous community appreciation days, Adams County residents are encouraged to arrive early.
 Tickets are available on a first-come, first-served basis.